tanith-tr/GettingandCleaningData_CourseProject/README.md

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-In order to run the code the input files should be in "data" folder under your working directory and `run_analysis.R` should be placed in your working directory.
+In order to run the code unzip files to "UCIHAR" folder under your working directory.
+`run_analysis.R` should
+also be placed in your working directory.

 The R script called run_analysis.R does the following:
 1. Merges the training and the test sets to create one data set.